AlexKoff88/stable_diffusion_quantization/README.md

-# stable_diffusion_quantization
+# Stable Diffusion Quantization
-Quantization of Stable Diffusion POC
+POC for Stable Diffusion Quantization using NNCF and inference with OpenVINO